 Fresh bread is what gives gazpacho its body, making it a more substantial summer entrée soup.
 Use bread from the bakery section for the best results (supermarket bread can be overly soft and sweet).
 A whole-grain sourdough, crusts removed, would be fantastic here, adding just enough tang to round out the other ingredients.
-Green tomatoes are more tart and less juicy than red tomatoes.
-If you use red tomatoes, seed a couple first, and add another splash of vinegar.
 For a vegetarian main, substitute toasted bread cubes and chopped cucumber for the shrimp.

 1 1/2 cups plain low-fat yogurt (not Greek-style)